Siyutex/Bachelor_thesis_pipeline/plots/RUN_EXTERNAL_INFO.md

 - Batch_correction.py:
 	-> fails assert_no_inconsistent_expression, because get_normalized_expression draws a random sample (use a fixed seed for the RNG)
-	-> passes all checks, for a set seed (69) with scvi.settings.seed = seed
+	-> passes all checks, for a set seed (69) with scvi.settings.seed = seed, expression matches for X_scANVI_corrected

+- infer_CNV.py:
+	-> passes all checks, expression matches for X_scANVI_corrected_cnv

+- sc_malignant_finder.py
+	-> passes all checks, expression matches for X_scANVI_corrected_cnv

+- phylogenetic_tree.py
+	-> only fails assert_no_inconsistent_obs_annotations, most likely because tree building is non deterministic
+	-> passes all checks, for a set seed for the numpy rng for adding jitter to distance metric

+- matrix_isolation_HVGs.py
+	-> passes all checks, expression matches for log1p